-Many Algerians befriend American citizens through Internet dating and social networking sites and these relationships may lead to engagement and marriage.
+Many Algerians befriend U.S. citizens through Internet dating and social networking sites and these relationships may lead to engagement and marriage.
 While some of these marriages are successful, the U.S. Embassy in Algiers warns against marriage scams.
-It is not uncommon for foreign nationals to enter into marriages with Americans solely for immigration or financial purposes.
+It is not uncommon for foreign nationals to enter into marriages with U.S. citizens solely for immigration or financial purposes.
 Relationships developed via correspondence, particularly those begun on the Internet, are especially susceptible to manipulation.
 Often, the marriages end in divorce in the United States when the foreign national acquires legal permanent residence (“green card”) or U.S. citizenship.
-In some cases, the new American or permanent resident then remarries a wife he divorced before, around the same time as entering into a relationship with a sponsoring American citizen.
+In some cases, the new U.S. citizen or permanent resident then remarries a wife he divorced before, around the same time as entering into a relationship with a sponsoring U.S. citizen.

-The U.S. Embassy has seen several cases in which American citizens are lured to Algeria and are then held against their will in abusive situations.
-American citizens who do not speak the local languages and are dependent solely on the one Algerian national are especially vulnerable.
-Sometimes the American citizen is able to escape only with police / Embassy intervention.
-American citizens in this situation have often found that their personal and financial information is hacked.
-As an American citizen, you need to be responsible for ensuring you are in legal status in Algeria and not rely on someone promising to take care of it for you.
-The Algerian national may try to threaten to have you arrested/deported if you do not follow his commands.
+The U.S. Embassy has seen several cases in which U.S. citizens are lured to Algeria and are then held against their will in abusive situations.
+U.S. citizens who do not speak the local languages and are dependent solely on the one Algerian national are especially vulnerable.
+Sometimes the U.S. citizen is able to escape only with police / Embassy intervention.
+U.S. citizens in this situation have often found that their personal and financial information is hacked.
+As a U.S. citizen, you need to be responsible for ensuring you are in legal status in Algeria and not rely on someone promising to take care of it for you.
+The Algerian national may try to threaten to have you arrested/deported if you do not follow his or her commands.

-Some of the signs that an Internet contact may be developing a relationship with an American in order to obtain an immigrant visa through marriage, or financial gain/identity theft are:
+Some of the signs that an Internet contact may be developing a relationship with a U.S. citizen in order to obtain an immigrant visa through marriage, or financial gain/identity theft are:

-- Initial contact through unsolicited requests via Skype, Facebook, on-line gaming, or other means
+- Initial contact through unsolicited requests via Skype, Facebook, Viber, on-line gaming, or other means

 - The person uses on-line dating sites to meet other foreign nationals

-- Lack of real shared interests – i.e. the person on the other end parrots back whatever the American mentions
+- Lack of real shared interests – i.e., the person on the other end parrots back whatever the U.S. citizen mentions

 - Requests for relationships between a young Algerian man and a much older American woman.
 (In the Algerian cultural context it is extremely unusual for an Algerian man to have a legitimate relationship with a woman even slightly older – and especially unusual to have a first-time relationship with someone beyond child bearing age.)